 The eras of our lives can be painted through music.
 Think about it…most of us have a few songs that, when heard, teleport us back to times in the past.
 Some of the memories we long for, others we feel sorrow.
 Some music can remind us of those who are no more, or allow us to imagine those yet to come.
 Music is a time machine, a story, an expression, and in many ways, a healer.

-Our intention is not to teach about music.
+Our intention is not to teach about music, although we do have the ability to do that.
 In many ways, we would much rather learn from you.
 Our intention is to allow space for those who live for music, using it as their expression and creative outlet.
 It is to allow you to show who you are through your music.
 Maybe you’ll find a love for music, maybe you won’t.
 But the opportunity is here if you want it.